Rouslan/NTracer/doc/ntracer.rst

         :param points: A sequence of vectors specifying the vertices.
 The number of vectors must equal their dimension.
-        :param Material material: A material to apply to the simplex.
+        :param material: A material to apply to the simplex.
+        :type material: :py:class:`.render.Material`

     .. py:attribute:: d